 ☐ Planning activities assisted with CDBG funds will be limited to those that address one or more of the conditions that contributed to the decline of the area.

 IV.
 In 250 words or less, explain why the National Objective was selected and how this project meets the criteria of that Objective.
-Refer to these Guidelines pages 4-5 and 9-10 for further guidance on the criteria and information that must be included.
+Refer to these Guidelines for further guidance on the criteria and information that must be included.
 Specifically, make sure to address the questions listed here (in Exhibit 4) for the chosen national objective.